 For individuals born with ear deformities or abnormally sized ears, teasing and ridicule can be a constant occurrence.
-Children in particular can develop self-esteem issues as a result of the size or position of their ears.
+Children, in particular, can develop self-esteem issues as a result of the size or position of their ears.
 Ear surgery, also known as otoplasty, can repair a number of cosmetic issues related to the ear so that individuals do not have to experience feelings of self-consciousness about their appearance.
 Scottsdale plastic surgeon Dr. Berardi understands the frustration that can come with malformed or oversized ears and is proud to perform otoplasty to help patients live life confidently.
-If you suffer from malformed ears, whether from birth defect or injury, read below to learn more about what ear surgery in Scottsdale can do for you.
+If you suffer from malformed ears, whether from a birth defect or injury, read below to learn more about what ear surgery in Scottsdale can do for you.

 Ear surgery varies from patient to patient depending on the specific cosmetic issue that is being corrected.
 All ear surgeries, however, are performed under general anesthesia and on an outpatient basis, meaning you will be able to return home on the same day of surgery.
 Some children who experience more lingering side effects of anesthesia may stay overnight at the hospital or surgical facility.